-Realized capital gains may also be included in the distribution - subject to the requisite adjustment of income.
+Realized capital gains may also be included in the distribution - subject to the requisite adjustment of income provided that the aggregate amount of the income carried forward does not exceed 15% of the fund's assets as of the end of the fiscal year.

-The Company may elect to pay out interim distributions for the fund in accordance with the law
+The Company may elect to pay out interim distributions for the fund in accordance with the law.